Good morning :)

 Policy Support and Funding

-Strong government policies and funding, such as major investments under Swachh Bharat Mission – Urban (SBM-Urban) and Gramin (SBM-Gramin), help expand infrastructure and services in this sector.
+The government backs this sector through major investments under Swachh Bharat Mission – Urban (SBM-Urban) and Gramin (SBM-Gramin).
+These programs expand infrastructure and services.

 High Growth Potential